 Scott Douglas Ourth was born in Columbia, Missouri on February 7, 1959 to Lynn and Ellen Ourth.
 He attended Hixson Junior High and Hixson High School in Chattanooga, Tennessee.
 During his senior year, he was elected “Most Popular” by his peers and graduated Vice President of his senior class.
 Scott’s sister, Stephanie, also graduated from Hixson High School in 1977.
 His sister, Susan, later attended Hixson High, as did his nieces and nephew a generation later.
 Since his graduation from high school, Scott has remained active in organizing regular class reunions and raising money for class projects.

-Scott spent his childhood summers with his grandparents on their Mississippi River farm.
-Scott returned to his Iowa roots as a freshman at Graceland College in Lamoni, Iowa.
+Scott spent his childhood summers with his grandparents on their Mississippi River farm, and returned to his ancestral roots on the Iowa prairie as a freshman at Graceland University in Lamoni, Iowa.
 He took summer classes at the University of Tennessee at Chattanooga, where his father taught for 46 years.
 He framed houses and worked as a lifeguard to pay his way through school, graduating in 1981.
 After college Scott worked on the production line in an automotive manufacturing plant while taking graduate courses at Central Michigan University.